yaya-cyber-lab/enterprise-soc-home-lab/docs/02-vmware-installation.md

 ## Notes

-Memory Integrity remained enabled in Windows.
+### Windows Security Configuration

+During VMware installation, Virtualization-based Security (VBS) was detected.

+Memory Integrity was temporarily disabled to avoid potential compatibility issues during the initial lab setup.

-VMware runs using Windows Hypervisor Platform.
+VMware Workstation Pro was installed using the Windows Hypervisor Platform (WHP) compatibility mode.

-This configuration is compatible with Windows 11 security features.
+This configuration will be reviewed again after the lab environment is fully deployed.

 ---